reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 range: 81-87
 ```

-Alice's next step is identical, because she is still revealing her hand in exactly the same way.
+Alice's next step is identical, because she is still revealing her hand in the same way.

 Finally, we write the end of the loop: